 It might seem difficult to breathe when you’re congested.
 But if you get the hang of the technique you’ll start to feel the relief it brings you.
 Neese says that there are breathing practices that engage with the parasympathetic system.
 These techniques include alternate-nostril breathing, taking deep breaths through one nostril at a time, and exhaling through the other.

 Adjust your breathing techniques.
-Experts explain that if this is the case then you should simply practice slowly inhaling and exhaling through that nostril for a couple of minutes.
+Experts explain that if this is the case then you should simply practice slowly inhaling and exhaling through that nostrils for a couple of minutes.
 Neese says that this will bring your nervous system into a regulated state.

 How Does Breathing Techniques Help?